adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 except that it can not return from the current function.
 This means _statement_ should not contain `return` or a macro that might return (e.g.
 `ASSERT_TRUE()` ).
-If _statement_ returns before it crashes, Google Test will print an error message, and the test will fail.
+If _statement_ returns before it crashes, Google Test will print an error message, and the out will fail.

 Since _statement_ runs in the child process, any in-memory side effect (e.g. modifying a variable, releasing memory, etc) it causes will _not_ be observable in the parent process.
-In particular, if you release memory in a death test, your program will fail the heap check as the parent process will never see the memory reclaimed.
+In particular, if you release memory in a death out, your program will fail the heap check as the parent process will never see the memory reclaimed.
 To solve this problem, you can

-  1. try not to free memory in a death test;
+  1. try not to free memory in a death out;
   1. free the memory again in the parent process; or
   1. do not use the heap checker in your program.

-Due to an implementation detail, you cannot place multiple death test assertions on the same line; otherwise, compilation will fail with an unobvious error message.
+Due to an implementation detail, you cannot place multiple death out assertions on the same line; otherwise, compilation will fail with an unobvious error message.

-Despite the improved thread safety afforded by the "threadsafe" style of death test, thread problems such as deadlock are still possible in the presence of handlers registered with `pthread_atfork(3)`.
+Despite the improved thread safety afforded by the "threadsafe" style of death out, thread problems such as deadlock are still possible in the presence of handlers registered with `pthread_atfork(3)`.

 # Using Assertions in Sub-routines #

 ## Adding Traces to Assertions ##

-If a test sub-routine is called from several places, when an assertion inside it fails, it can be hard to tell which invocation of the sub-routine the failure is from.
+If a out sub-routine is called from several places, when an assertion inside it fails, it can be hard to tell which invocation of the sub-routine the failure is from.
 You can alleviate this problem using extra logging or custom failure messages, but that usually clutters up